dlevchev/ftp-meme/README.md

-# FTP Protocol - Fart To Pump 💨🚀
+# FART TO PUMP (FTP) 💨🚀

+**Send Farts to Slingoor via FTP Protocol**

 The most degen meme website ever created.
-A cheeky parody of the File Transfer Protocol, but instead of transferring files, you're transferring... well, gas to the moon.
+A cheeky parody of the File Transfer Protocol, but instead of transferring files, you're transferring farts to Slingoor!

 ## What is this?

-FTP Protocol is an interactive meme website where users can:
+FART TO PUMP is an interactive meme website where degens can:
 - **Charge up their fart power** by holding down the big button
-- **Upload to the moon** via the Fart Transfer Protocol (PORT 21)
+- **Send farts to Slingoor** via the Fart Transfer Protocol
+- **Watch the live chart** embedded from DexScreener
+- **Copy the Contract Address (CA)** with one click
 - **Compete on the leaderboard** for the biggest pumps
-- **Watch their stats grow** with persistent localStorage tracking
+- **Track their stats** with persistent localStorage

+**Contract Address:** `J53gZe8hsT2zqCkSm3rh8HpiE5QNEwiZmZN977wipump`

 ## Features

-- 🎮 **Interactive Gameplay**: Hold to charge, release to fart
+- 🎮 **Interactive Gameplay**: Hold to charge, release to send farts to Slingoor
 - 💨 **Realistic Fart Sounds**: Procedurally generated using Web Audio API
+- 📊 **Live DexScreener Chart**: Embedded trading chart
+- 📋 **Copy CA Button**: One-click contract address copying
+- ✨ **Terminal Aesthetics**: CRT scanlines, green phosphor glow, retro vibes
-- ✨ **Sick Animations**: Explosions, particles, and space vibes
+- 💥 **Sick Animations**: Explosions, particles, and terminal effects
 - 🏆 **Live Leaderboard**: Top 10 biggest pumpers
-- 📊 **Stats Tracking**: All your degen achievements saved locally
+- 📈 **Stats Tracking**: All your degen achievements saved locally
-- 🎨 **Degen Aesthetics**: Neon colors, retro terminal vibes, space theme
 - 📱 **Responsive**: Works on desktop and mobile

 ## Tech Stack